webmsgr/edgenuity-skipper/README.md

 ```

 Bookmark version (Drag into bookmarks bar, click to activate): <a href='javascript:$.getScript("https://webmsgr.github.io/edgenuity-skipper/release/skipper.min.js")'>edgenuity-skipper</a>
+# Features
+* Autoplay on videos (default on)
+* Automatic skipping of intro, hint, and exit audio (default off)
+* Reveal all hidden question parts (button in overlay)

 # Overlay
-With shift+\ you can access the config overlay
+With shift+\ you can access the overlay where you can configure the settings

 # Source
 Source code found: [here](https://github.com/webmsgr/edgenuity-skipper/blob/main/src/skipper.js)